Save yourself (and your future travel plans) with these quick tips

-Here’s the cruel irony of family adventures: You can expend as much energy prepping for a weekend getaway in the next state as you do for a two-week adventure on the next continent.
+Here’s the cruel irony of family adventures: you can expend as much energy prepping for a weekend getaway in the next state as you do for a two-week adventure on the next continent.
 (A recent day float on the Rio Grande practically destroyed us, while six days on the San Juan left us freakishly rejuvenated.)
 Buck the current trend toward short, sanity-zapping micro-trips and opt instead for one longer, more awesome expedition year.
 “The travel will be spread out and kids, like adults, need a few days to unwind and soak up the scenery.
 Go big or stay home,” says Brian, who makes the case that short getaways aren’t as environmentally sound.
-(Hmm, gotta look into that one, Brian…) Short trips can be shockingly costly—especially if you’re flying—and never mind the boon to your emotional bottom line that extended wilderness trips can offer. ”There’s huge value in remoteness.”
+Short trips can be shockingly costly—especially if you’re flying—and never mind the boon to your emotional bottom line that extended wilderness trips can offer.
+“There’s huge value in remoteness.”
 Can’t argue with that.

 Don’t Limit Yourself to “Family” Trips

 In a perfect world, you’d sign up for a guided multisport trip in Ecuador and there’d be half a dozen other kids for yours to play with.
 But schedules and dates don’t always work for all families.
 Don’t let lack of little ones thwart your plans.
 “Your kids will love interacting with the guides and playing with Mother Nature,” says Brian.
 “Being on a trip with like-minded individuals is just as good as being with other kids.”